 HMRC may investigate your claim.
 If you have made a single claim and HMRC have any evidence from their systems or from a credit reference agency that suggests another person is using your address or there are financial links with another person then they may write to you asking for information from you because they think you are living with another person.
 You can find out more about these investigations on our Revenuebenefits website for advisers.

 It is important that you make the correct claim, or if you have a claim already it is important you tell HMRC if your relationship circumstances change otherwise you may be left with a large overpayment.
-See our repaying an overpayment debt section for more information about repaying overpayments due to relationship changes.
+There is more information about repaying an overpayment debt due to relationship changes in our tax credit overpayment section.

 Normally, you need to be present in the UK to claim tax credits.
 But if you (or your partner) go abroad for up to eight weeks at a time, HMRC will treat you as if you are still in the UK, providing you intend your visit abroad to be temporary.
 Temporary means at the outset, you expect it to last less than 52 weeks.